go-redis/docs/docs/universal.md

 `NewUniversalClient` returns a new multi client.
 The type of the returned client depends on the following conditions:

-1. If the MasterName option is specified, a sentinel-backed FailoverClient is returned.
+1. If the `MasterName` option is specified, a sentinel-backed `FailoverClient` is returned.
-2.  if the number of Addrs is two or more, a ClusterClient is returned.
+2.  if the number of `Addrs` is two or more, a `ClusterClient` is returned.
-3. Otherwise, a single-node Redis Client is returned.
+3. Otherwise, a single-node `Client` is returned.

 For example: